23it101PopatHemangi/AI-for-DOJ/README.md

 - **Natural Language Processing (NLP)**: Utilizes spaCy for sentence tokenization and lemmatization.
 - **Spell Correction**: Integrated spell checker to correct user input for better query matching.
 - **Fuzzy Matching**: Uses FuzzyWuzzy for partial string matching to find relevant information.
-- **TF-IDF & Cosine Similarity**: Implements TF-IDF vectorization and cosine similarity to identify the most relevant sentences from the provided text data.
 - **Voice Input**: Supports voice input recognition, allowing users to interact with the chatbot using spoken queries.
 - **In-Memory Chat History**: Stores chat history in memory for the duration of the session.
 - **Interactive User Interface**: A simple Flask-based web interface for users to interact with the chatbot.